IRIS Area and International Studies Awards for Incoming Graduate Students

 About that 1200-character limit on the form for the supporting case… it’d be helpful to have some guidance about what we should include in that short paragraph.
 Do we need to spend that space connecting the candidate to a prospective advisor?
 Should we simply state the nature of the international work that is anticipated?
 It just seems like an awfully short bit of text.

 Sing the applicant’s praises.
 Definitely note where in the world the applicant is likely to work, and thus where (or on what sort of language learning program or the like) the applicant may wish to use the $5,000.
 It’s understood that this may be speculative, but if the applicant is a Korea specialist, or at least an East Asia specialist, who will certainly need to undertake fieldwork or in-situ learning of some kind in East Asia, say so.
 It can’t hurt to mention who on the faculty is likely to emerge as the advisor, or which two or three are likeliest.
-You can also highlight the particular achievements of the candidate and what would make him/her attractive to “rival” programs at other schools.
+You can also highlight the particular achievements of the candidate and what would make them attractive to “rival” programs at other schools.
 You can also note whether the department plans to offer the applicant X years of TA support, has put the person up for a University Fellowship, or whatever the case may be.
 Our selection committee will be eager to invest in admissions candidates in whom the department is highly invested.

 Do you have additional questions?